bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 ### PowerShell 7

 Microsoft Windows already comes with Windows PowerShell 5.1, but the modern edition of PowerShell 7 is more powerful and available on different operating systems.

-To learn more about this, check this: <https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows>.
+To learn more, [check this](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

 1. Install the App Installer from Microsoft App Store.
 This will enable the `winget` tool on the default PowerShell 5.1 and new PowerShell 7.X.Y to be installed.

 2. Open the default Windows PowerShell 5.1 as **administrator** from the Windows Start menu, then do the following:

     ```
     winget search Microsoft.PowerShell
     ```

     This command will return the available PowerShell versions to install.
 I do not recommend installing the `.preview` version.

 3. Now install the stable release of PowerShell using the following command:

     ```
     winget install --id Microsoft.Powershell --source winget
     ```